microsoft/rnx-kit/packages/draft-patch-rnmacos/README.md

 npx @rnx-kit/patch-rnmacos diff ../../../react-native-macos-main/ ../../../react-native-macos-clean-copy --inclusion-list-dirs ./ReactAndroid --patch-name TEST --log-folder ./logs --git-executable /usr/local/bin/git --diff-executable /usr/local/Cellar/git/2.34.0/libexec/git-core/git-diff
 ```

+A more complete explanation of all the params can be found via
+`npx @rnx-kit/patch-rnmacos diff --help`.

 ### **`patch`**

 This command allows to apply to the codebase all the various folder patches (via